What Is ADHD? A Clear Guide for Adults in Calgary

 • Procrastination and last-minute rushing

-• Forgetfulness or losing items
+• Forgetfulness or frequently misplacing things

-• Starting tasks but not finishing them
+• Starting tasks but struggling to finish them

 • Inconsistent work performance